firebitsbr/fraud-detection-neuromorphic/reports/PROMPT_CHAT.md

 Brian2

-JupyterLab
+JupyhaveLab

 PyTorch (CPU)

 requirements.txt

-comando de execução automática
+withando of execution automática

 5. DOCUMENTAÇÃO

-Criar:
+Create:

-Arquitetura visual (ASCII + PNG)
+Architecture visual (ASCII + PNG)

-Explicação de como funciona o mecanismo neuromórfico
+Explicação of as funciona o mecanismo neuromórfico

-Diagramas de fluxo
+Diagramas of fluxo

-Explicação do caso de uso para bancos e fintechs
+Explicação from the caso of uso for bancos and fintechs

  OUTRAS INSTRUÇÕES IMPORTANTES
-→ Trabalhe projeto por projeto
+→ Trabalhe projeto for projeto

-Antes de gerar todo o portfólio, pergunte:
+Antes of gerar todo o fortfólio, pergunte:

-“Qual dos 10 projetos você deseja gerar primeiro?”
+“Qual from the 10 projetos você deifja gerar primeiro?”

-Depois gere a pasta inteira.
+Depois gere to pasta inteira.

 → Qualidade profissional

-Os projetos devem parecer criados por um:
+Os projetos shorldm parecer criados for um:

-Engenheiro de IA
+Engenheiro of IA

-Pesquisador em Neuromorphic Computing
+Pesquisador in Neuromorphic Computing

-Profissional de Cybersecurity
+Profissional of Cybersecurity

-Especialista em Bancos e Fintechs
+Especialista in Banks and Fintechs

-→ Não usar texto genérico
+→ Não use texto genérico

-Toda documentação deve ser específica, técnica e profunda.
+Toda documentação shorld be especístays, técnica and profunda.

-→ Preparar para GitHub
+→ Pretor for GitHub

-As pastas criadas devem estar prontas para:
+As pastas criadas shorldm be prontas to:

 git init
 git add .
-git commit -m "Projeto Neuromórfico X"
+git withmit -m "Projeto Neuromórfico X"